 The educational programs and employee training provide ongoing awareness and prevention campaigns that also identifies safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than such bystander.
-Additionally, information is provided on risk reduction so that students, faculty/staff may recognize warning signs. https://www.bhc.edu/student-resources/safety-and-campus-police/title-ixreport-sexual-misconduct/
+Additionally, information is provided on risk reduction so that students, faculty/staff may recognize warning signs at www.bhc.edu/reportmisconduct.